-Transfer payments - The expenditure is expected to increase by an average of 5 percent from R5.818 million in 2020/21 to R6.287 million in 2022/23.
+Transfer payments - The expenditure is expected to increase by an average of 7.6 percent from R5.1 million in 2019/20 to R6.3 million in 2022/23.
 The budget is mainly for rates and taxes as well as leave gratuities.
-The budget for provinces and municipalities is increased as a result of rates and taxes which are linked to office rental contract which is increasing at a rate of 9 percent.
+The increase in rates and taxes is linked to office rental contract which is increasing at a rate of 9.0 percent contribute to the overall increase in Transfer Payments.

-Payments for Capital Assets- Over the medium term the budget is decreasing by 20 percent from R4.003 million in 2019/20 to R3.104 million in 2022/23.
-Included in the allocation for the 2020/21 financial year is the budget for the purchase of office furniture and laptops/desktops for officials in Administration programme.
+Payments for Capital Assets- Over the medium term the budget is increasing by 63.9 percent from R3.9 million in 2019/20 to R15.3 million in 2022/23.
+The increase is as results of purchase of Government fleet in 2021/22 and 2022/23.
+Included in the allocation for the 2020/21 financial year is the budget for the purchase of office equipment, refurbishment of IT infrastructure and laptops/desktops for officials in Administration programme.

-5.2 Programme : Integrated Sustainable Human Settlements
+5.2 Programme : Human Settlements